Toilet Repair Guide ·8 min read

 A flapper swap itself is firmly DIY – there are no tank bolts to loosen and nothing to over-tighten.
 Escalate to a plumber only if the repair grows: a corroded shutoff that won’t close, a cracked flush valve requiring the tank to come off, or brittle old plastic you don’t want to force.

-How do I know if my flapper is bad?
 Do the food-coloring-in-the-tank test.
 Color in the bowl within 15 minutes means the flapper is leaking.

-What size toilet flapper do I need?
 Measure the flush-valve opening at the bottom of the tank – about 2 inches or about 3 inches.
 Most older toilets are 2-inch; many newer high-efficiency toilets are 3-inch.

-Are toilet flappers universal?
 Mostly, for standard 2-inch toilets – but 3-inch valves, Kohler canister toilets, and some Toto/American Standard designs need the specific part.
 Match the size and brand.

-Why is my toilet still running after I replaced the flapper?
 Usually the wrong size/brand, a chain set too tight or loose, or a dirty/damaged valve seat.
 If water rises into the overflow tube, it’s the fill valve, not the flapper.

-How much does a toilet flapper cost?
 A universal flapper runs about $5 to $15; brand-specific or canister seals can be a bit more.

-How long does a toilet flapper last?
-Typically several years; hard water and in-tank chlorine tablets shorten that considerably.
+Typically about 5 to 10 years (Korky); hard water and in-tank chlorine tablets shorten that considerably.

 Where to Go From Here